A well-lit living room with tasteful grey furniture and green plants.

 Also known as a mortgage rehabilitation or renovation loan, an FHA 203(k) loan refinance allows homeowners to roll home improvement and renovation costs into their home loan.

-There are two options available: the limited 203(k) refinance and the standard 203(k) refinance.
+Two options are available: the limited 203(k) refinance and the standard 203(k) refinance.

 • Limited 203(k) refinance: This refinance option lets you borrow up to $35,000 toward qualifying home improvements with no minimum spend.
-The limited FHA 203(k) refinance only covers uncomplicated surface-level repairs, like new flooring.
+The limited FHA 203(k) refinance only covers uncomplicated surface-level repairs, such as new flooring.

 • Standard 203(k) refinance: This FHA 203(k) refinance has no price cap but requires the homeowner to spend at least $5,000 on home projects.
 The standard option covers major home improvements, such as structural repairs.